nunit/docs/docs/articles/nunit/Towards-NUnit4.md

 }
 ```

+## Cooperative Cancellation

+For later versions of .NET it is not possible to abort a hanging thread -- and even though it's technically allowed in the classic .NET Framework, it prevents `finally` clauses and other cleanup routines from running.

+Cancellation is supposed to be done in a cooperative way.

+To achieve this in NUnit v4, we introduce a [CancelAfter Attribute](./writing-tests/attributes/cancelafter.md)

 ## Nullability

 Version 4 has implemented stricter nullability throughout the codebase.
 While there are still some areas that require fixing, overall, it should now conform to the nullability requirements.
 See [3376](https://github.com/nunit/nunit/issues/3376) for details.